paymoapp/api/sections/projects.md

 To activate, send a `true` value.

 <a name="update-tasklists-order"></a>
 ## Changing the order of task lists

-To reorder the task list from a project, make an update request to:
+To reorder the task lists in a project, make an update request to:

 * `/api/projects/[PROJECT_ID]`